 Splinting of the toes to straighten them or hold them apart.

-Orthotics (shoe inserts) to help the toes align correctly.
+Shoe inserts (orthotics) to help the toes align correctly.

 Surgery to release a tight tendon and straighten the toes.
-Surgery is not done until a child is older.
+Surgery is often not done until a child is older.

 This painless condition appears as a deep crease on the skin of a newborn.
 Most commonly, bands make the digit look abnormal, but cause no other problems.
 In more serious cases, bands cut off blood flow (circulation) to the digit.
 This can cause the digit to be malformed.
 It can also cause tissue death resulting in loss of the digit.